List of informally named dinosaurs: Likhoelesaurus

 "Likhoelesaurus" (meaning "Li Khole lizard") is the name given to an as yet undescribed genus of archosauriform, either a dinosaur or rauisuchian, from the Late Triassic of what is now South Africa.
 The name was coined by Ellenberger in 1970, and the "type species" is "Likhoelesaurus ingens".
 It is named after the town in Lesotho where the fossils were found.
 The only fossils recovered have been teeth, from the late Carnian–early Norian-age Lower Elliot Formation.
 Ellenberger (1972) regarded the genus as a giant carnosaur, and Kitching and Raath (1984) treated it as possibly referable to Basutodon.
 Knoll listed "Likhoelesaurus" as a rauisuchian, also he noted that could also be a rauisuchian.

 Lopasaurus

 "Lopasaurus" (meaning "Alberto Lopa's lizard") is the name given to an as yet undescribed genus of dromaeosaurid theropod, possibly belonging to Unenlagiinae due to its similarity to Buitreraptor, Neuquenraptor and Pamparaptor, from the Late Cretaceous (Maastrichtian)-aged Serra da Galga Formation in the Ponto 1 do Price site of Brazil.
 The intended holotype, a partial right metatarsus showing metatarsals II, III and IV, was discovered by Alberto Lopa during the 1950s but the fossil was lost shortly after the death of Llewellyn Ivor Price in 1980 and it has not been located since.
 "Lopasaurus" was briefly mentioned by Brum et al. in their description of Ypupiara lopai, where it was tentatively referred to Unenlagiinae.
 Brum et al. (2021) also did not refer "Lopasaurus" to Ypupiara, which was found in the same formation as "Lopasaurus".

 M

+Madsenius

+"Madsenius" is a name published in 1990 by David Lambert in his Dinosaur Data Book.
+According to Donald F. Glut, the name refers to a new allosaurid that was to be described by Robert T. Bakker based on skull bones previously assigned to Allosaurus and Creosaurus.
+"Madsenius" is a nomen nudum.